 Whether you plan on producing your own videos or curating online training content, YouTube is a top-notch online training platform.
 It gives organizations the power to enhance their online training courses by boosting visual engagement and interactivity.
 Not to mention, take social learning to a whole new level.

-But how can you use YouTube to your employees’ advantage?
+But how can you use YouTube for employee training?
 Here are 7 innovative ways to integrate YouTube videos into your online training courses.

 This allows employees to familiarize themselves with on-the-job tools and resources they’ll use on a regular basis.
 In some cases, you may even be able to find ready-made 360 videos that are ideally suited for your online training course.